-The maximum absorption times shown in the last column are based on the default absorption time limit of 6 hours.
+The multiplier is applied to the absorption time limit setting and this results in the maximum duration of the absorption period used by the charger.
+The maximum absorption times shown in the last column of the table are based on the default absorption time limit setting of 6 hours.